Watching letters

 And for just this reason we, Germans, have defined the Latvian orthography exactly based on the pronunciation of the Latvians.’

-Alas, the German spelling adapted for the Latvian language was a bulky construction.
-Too many Latvian phonemes had to be represented by clusters of 2, 3 or even 4 letters, and a virgule—a stroke through a letter—was employed to differentiate some of them.
-Even then, certain characteristics of the spoken Latvian language were ignored in writing.
+Alas, German orthography, even when adapted for the Latvian language, resulted in bulky constructions.
+Too many Latvian phonemes had to be represented by clusters of two, three, or even four letters.
+A virgule (a stroke through a letter) was employed to differentiate some of these phonemes, but even then, certain characteristics of spoken Latvian were completely unrepresented in its written form.

-The eccentrically intense use of virgules in the German-based Latvian orthography.
+The eccentrically intense use of virgules in the old Latvian orthography.

-When the major socio-political shifts of the 19th century enabled Latvians to have greater agency in their nation's fate, the young Latvian intelligentsia decisively took control over the Latvian language matters from the well-meaning, but zeitgeist-deaf Baltic German upper class.
+When the major sociopolitical shifts of the 19th century gave Latvians a newfound agency with respect to their nation’s fate, the young Latvian intelligentsia decisively wrested control over linguistic matters from the Baltic German elites.

-The education was no longer equal to Germanization for a Latvian.
-At the turn of the century, the reluctance of the Baltic Germans to relinquish Latvian cultural matters on the one hand, coupled with the agressive Russification policies of the Russian Empire on the other, prompted the Latvians to seek an escape from any form of cultural patronage.
+The reluctance of the Baltic Germans to relinquish control over Latvian cultural matters on the one hand, coupled with the aggressive Russification policies of the Russian Empire on the other, prompted the Latvians to seek an alternative to any form of cultural patronage.

-This idea affected every area of the nation's life, including typography.
-In addition to the aforementioned shortcomings of the German-based orthography for the Latvian language, it has also become a ubiquitous reminder of the Latvians' subordinate position in the recent past.
-Furthermore, the Blackletter type itself began to be regarded as a symbol of the cultural dominance extended by the Baltic German elite.
-By the beginning of the twentieth century, not only the Latvian language itself, but also the way it was graphically depicted, became a crucial factor in the new national identity.
+The national awakening process had an impact on every aspect of Latvians’ lives, including typography.
+The aforementioned inadequacies of German orthography for written Latvian became a ubiquitous reminder to Latvians of their subordinate position in the recent past.
+Blackletter itself became a symbol of the cultural dominance exercised by the Baltic German elite.
+Thus, at the beginning of the 20th century, not only the Latvian language itself, but also the way it was graphically depicted, became a crucial consideration in the formation of a national identity.

-The Latvian's orthographic and typographic consciousness was inspired by another European nation struggling for autonomy.
-The Czechs, who have long been champions of phonemic orthography, have made a significant contribution to the contemporary appearance of the written Baltic languages.
+The Latvians’ orthographic and typographic consciousness was inspired by another European nation struggling for autonomy.
+The Czechs, who have long been champions of phonemic orthography, have made a significant contribution to the contemporary appearance of written Baltic languages.

-The fifteenth century treatise De orthographia bohemica, which is attributed to Jan Hus, a key figure of the Bohemian Reformation, can be regarded as a manifesto in favour of phonemic orthography and use of the accented letters instead of bulky digraphs and trigraphs for the Czech language.
-This document marks the beginning of the diacritical enrichment of the European languages, a process that was subsequently sustained by the Protestant Reformation.
-This movement necessitated the translation of religious literature into vernacular languages, thereby necessitating the development of a suitable means of rendering those languages in written form.
+The 15th-century treatise De orthographia bohemica, which is attributed to Jan Hus, a key figure of the Bohemian Reformation, can be read as a manifesto in favor of phonemic orthography and the use of the accented letters instead of bulky digraphs and trigraphs in the Czech language.
+This document marks the beginning of the diacritical enrichment of European languages, a process that was sustained by the subsequent Protestant Reformation.
+This movement encouraged the translation of religious literature into vernacular languages, thereby necessitating the development of a suitable means of rendering those languages in written form.

-De orthographia bohemica introduced, among other things, a diacritical mark called caron: ˇ, also widely known by its Czech name haček.
-This particular accent has since permeated not only various Slavic languages, but also Latvian and Lithuanian.
-The implementation of caron into the Baltic languages must have been accomplished due to the involvement of Josef Zubatý, another exceptional Czech figure.
-Zubatý, a multifaceted linguist, etymologist, and ardent advocate for the Czech literary language, possessed a keen interest in both Latvian and Lithuanian.
-In fact, he learned both languages, and for many years maintained correspondence with Kārlis Mīlenbahs, one of the founders of Latvian linguistics and lexicography.
+De orthographia bohemica introduced, among other things, the diacritical mark caron (ˇ), also known by its Czech name haček.
+This particular accent has since permeated not only various Slavic languages but also Latvian and Lithuanian.
+The integration of the caron into Baltic languages was accomplished due to the involvement of Josef Zubatý, another exceptional Czech figure.
+Zubatý, a multifaceted linguist, etymologist, and ardent advocate of Czech literary language, possessed a keen interest in both Latvian and Lithuanian.
+In fact, he became fluent in both languages, and for many years maintained a correspondence with Kārlis Mīlenbahs, one of the founders of Latvian linguistics and lexicography.

-Like several other European nations, Latvians began to exert influence over their written language in the mid-nineteenth century.
-This process culminated on January 25, 1908, when the Scientific Committee of the Riga Latvian Society established the Orthographic Commission with the objective of preparing the orthographic reform of the Latvian language.
+As in several other European nations, the mid-19th century found Latvians beginning to exert influence over their written language.
+This process culminated on January 25, 1908, when the Scientific Committee of the Riga Latvian Society established the Orthographic Commission to oversee the orthographic reform of the Latvian language.
 The general public became involved in the debates through the press, and showed considerable enthusiasm for the issue.

 A pivotal article by the Orthographic Commission appeared on the front page of the Latwija newspaper on June 21, 1908.
-The article introduced the reform in question, which included both the transition to the Roman type and changes in orthography that implied the employment of the diacritical marks.
-The readers were invited to participate in a questionnaire regarding their orthographic preferences.
+The article introduced Commission’s proposed reform, which included a transition to Roman type and the use of diacritical marks.
+The paper invited readers to participate in a questionnaire regarding their orthographic preferences.

 Latwija, Nr.
 142, 1908

-At that time, the Latwija newspaper was still printed in blackletter type, but this article has been typeset in Roman letters, and employed the new orthography with the diacritics.
-Irony of the circumstance was that some letters with diacritics were not available at the printing house or were not in sufficient quantities for the full article.
-Thus, the circumflex (ˆ) was used instead of the macron (¯), the accent shaped as a horizontal stroke above the letter, indicating the vowel's length.
+At that time, Latwija was still printed in Blackletter type, but this article was typeset in Roman and used the new orthography with diacritics.
+Ironically, some letters with diacritics were not available at the printing house, and the ones that were available were not in sufficient quantities.
+Thus, the macron (¯), the accent shaped as a horizontal line above a letter, indicating the vowel’s length was replaced by the circumflex (ˆ).
 In some words, the cedilla (¸) below the letter was used instead of the caron (ˇ) above it.
-The last paragraph of the article explained these compelled substitutions to the readers.
+The last paragraph of the article explained the constraints that compelled these substitutions to its readers.

-As much as I would want to call this article in the 142nd issue of Latwija a happy end to the Latvian orthographic journey, the article itself would contradict me.
-A metal font was a heavy, yet fragile material object with high production and logistical costs.
-The printers were often hesitant or unable to invest in replacing the blackletter types with Roman fonts.
-New letters featuring diacritics, which were not employed in other languages at that time, such as macron, had to be produced.
-Despite the introduction of the new orthography into Latvian schools in 1909, the Latvian printed materials were not aligned either orthographically or typographically.
-The spelling, style of the letters, as well as the shape and placement of the diacritical marks varied significantly, depending on the availability of the letters in the printer's collection or designer's imagination.
+As much as I would like to call this article in the 142nd issue of Latwija a happy ending to the story of Latvian orthographic journey, the article itself would contradict me.
+A set of metal type was a heavy, yet fragile object that was expensive to produce and to distribute.
+The printers were often unable to invest in new Roman types to replace the Blackletter ones.
+And new letters featuring diacritics, which were not employed in other languages at that time, such as macron, had to be produced.
+Despite the official introduction of this new orthography into Latvian schools in 1909, printed materials in Latvian were not orthographically or typographically consistent.
+The spelling, style of the letters, as well as the shape and placement of the diacritical marks varied significantly, depending on the availability of certain letters in the printer’s collection.
+Furthermore, designers were not yet restricted by ingrained ideas regarding the appearance of these letters.

-The variety of ways in which Latvian could be represented in print during the early 20th century necessitated that the primers incorporate several most common variations, including blackletter, Roman type with the new orthography, as well as Roman type with the pre-reform orthography.
+The medley of ways in which Latvian was represented in print during the early 20th century necessitated that the children’s primers include several of the most common variations, including Blackletter type with the new orthography and Roman type with the pre-reform orthography.

 Bilžu ābece rātniem bērniem.
 Rīga.
 Dzintars, 1921.
 (Picture primer for obedient children)

-The hardships of the First World War were not conducive to the further typographic advancements of the Latvian language.
-However, there is a theory that the blackletter fonts, which were still prevalent at the time, were required to be cast into ammunition during the war.
-It is possible that this helped spread Roman types in the following years.
+The hardships brought on by the First World War were not conducive to furthering the typographic advancements of the Latvian language.
+However, it is plausible that the Blackletter types, which were still prevalent at the time, were required to be smelted and recast into ammunition during the war, possibly precipitating the spread of Roman types in the following years.

-Nonetheless, even after Latvia declared its independence in 1918 and the Prime Minister signed the orthography decree in 1922, a certain degree of orthographic and typographic disorder persisted for several decades.
+Nonetheless, even after Latvia declared its independence in 1918 and the Prime Minister signed the orthography decree in 1922, some of this orthographic and typographic disorder persisted for several decades.

 Covers featuring various interpretations of the same diacritical mark beneath a letter.

-The virgule, a remnant of German-based orthography, lingered in Latvian printed matter for quite a while.
+The virgule, a remnant of the old Latvian orthography, lingered in Latvian print for quite a while.

 In Memory of the First President of Latvia: Jānis Čakste, 1928

-The successor of the virgule, a diacritical mark below the letters Ģ, Ķ, Ļ, Ņ, Ŗ has been causing confusion until recent times.
-Since the second half of the nineteenth century, printed matters in Latvian feature both a cedillaconnected to the base letter and a disconnected comma accent.
-The two options may appear on the same page.
+For a long time, the successor to the virgule, a diacritical mark below the letters “Ģ,” “Ķ,” “Ļ,” “Ņ,” and “Ŗ”, has existed in two distinct forms.
+Since the second half of the nineteenth century Latvian print featured both a cedilla connected to the base letter and a disconnected comma accent—sometimes even on the same page.

 Vālodzīte.
 Bilžu ābece, 192?

-The connected cedilla can be found in the Soviet catalogues.
+The connected cedilla can be found in Soviet type catalogues.

 LPSR Ministru Padomes Preses komitija Centrālā cinkogrāfija.